Updated on September 3, 2025

 This is vital.
 How can you expect someone to be interested in buying a business with astronomical sales and no profits?
 For a shareholder or business owner, earnings (or cash flows) are the return on invested capital.
 The higher they are, the greater the value.

-A buyer will find an organization with a well-structured work force more attractive (regular employee turnover, well-trained employees, low occupational accident rate, etc.).
+A buyer will find an organization with a well-structured work force more attractive (low employee turnover, well-trained employees, low occupational accident rate, etc.).

-This includes the reputation of the business’s products and services on the market as well as the quality of its marketing process.
+The brand includes the reputation of your business’s products and services on the market as well as the quality of the marketing process.

-The existence of exclusivity contacts, procurement agreements, advantageous leases, franchises or patents can set the business apart from its competitors, providing added value.
+The existence of exclusivity contacts, procurement agreements, advantageous leases, franchises or patents can set your business apart from its competitors, providing added value.

 Is the debt level appropriate?
 How does its working capital compare to the industry?
 The better the ratios, in comparison with other industry sector businesses, the better its chances of a higher sale price.